karrioapi/karrio/README.md

 We are an open-source alternative to manual in-house carrier integration and Multi-carrier Saas APIs.
 We're designed to be more **developer-friendly**, with the fullset of shipping functionalities without vendor-lockin.

+**Shipping for enterprise**

-Karrio makes modern shipping accessible to - enterprises (finance, healthcare, etc..) in regulated industries and government agencies.
-Furthermore, Karrio, enables platforms (Marketplace, eCommerce, ERP, WMS, OMS, 3PLs, Manufacturing system, etc...) to seamlessly integrate, launch faster, scale and monetize shipping.
+Karrio makes modern shipping accessible to retailers as well as enterprises in regulated industries and government agencies.

+**Shipping for platforms**

+With Karrio, you can extend your platform with native shipping capabilities.
+Improve merchants and shippers and consumers experience on your Marketplace, eCommerce, ERP, WMS, OMS and apps.

 ## Support